TGOlson/one.js/README.md

 </body>
 ```

-Note: to avoid duplicate keys, use array syntax, templates, or use the name modifier `(...)`.
-Anything inside of the parenthesis will be removed, and provides a strategy for avoiding duplicate keys
+Note: to avoid duplicate keys, use array syntax or the name modifier `(<arbitrary-unique-content>)`.
+Anything inside of the parenthesis will be removed, and provides a strategy for avoiding duplicate keys.

 ```js
 var section = {